gdg-x/hoverboard/data/faq.md

 #### Keynote Addresses

-- **Margaret Levi**, Political Scientist and Director of the Center for Advanced Study in the Behavioral Sciences, Stanford University
+ - **Margaret Levi**: Political Scientist and Director of the Center for Advanced Study in the Behavioral Sciences, Stanford University

--  **Vitalik Buterin**, co-founder of Ethereum and co-author of “Liberal Radicalism: A Flexible Design For Philanthropic Matching Funds”
+ - **Vitalik Buterin**: co-founder of Ethereum and co-author of “Liberal Radicalism: A Flexible Design For Philanthropic Matching Funds”

-- **Yvonne Adhiambo Owuor**, Award winning author of the novel Dust and Weight of Whispers, winner of the Caine Prize for African Writing and Jomo Kenyatta Prize for Literature, formerly executive director of the Zanzibar International Film Festival
+ - **Yvonne Adhiambo Owuor**: Award winning author of the novel Dust and Weight of Whispers, winner of the Caine Prize for African Writing and Jomo Kenyatta Prize for Literature, formerly executive director of the Zanzibar International Film Festival

-- **Natalia Olson-Urtecho**, Co-Founder, Chief Innovation & Strategy Officer, The Disruptive Factory in conversation with Rahilla Zafar, Managing Director, ConsenSys
+ - **Natalia Olson-Urtecho**: Co-Founder, Chief Innovation & Strategy Officer, The Disruptive Factory in conversation with Rahilla Zafar, Managing Director, ConsenSys

-- **James A. Evans**, Director of Knowledge Lab and Professor of Sociology, University of Chicago"Towards continuous market mechanisms that mobilize private property, public decisions, and everything in between”
+ - **James A. Evans**: Director of Knowledge Lab and Professor of Sociology, University of Chicago"Towards continuous market mechanisms that mobilize private property, public decisions, and everything in between”

-- **Jaron Lanier**, visionary technologist, writer, entrepreneur and musician
+ - **Jaron Lanier**: visionary technologist, writer, entrepreneur and musician

-- **Tristan Harris**, co-founder, Center for Humane Technology
+ - **Tristan Harris**: co-founder, Center for Humane Technology

 #### Panel Discussions